JSarvise/weather-info-tracker/README.md

-Weather Info Tracker
+🌦️ Weather Info Tracker

-A simple weather information tracking application that allows users to view and store weather data for different locations.
-This project provides essential weather insights, such as temperature, humidity, and forecast, by utilizing a weather API.
+Weather Info Tracker is a sleek, easy-to-use weather application that fetches and displays real-time weather information, allowing users to track weather conditions for their favorite locations.
+Powered by the OpenWeatherMap API, this app provides essential weather insights, including temperature and humidity.
-Features
+✨ Features

-    Current Weather: Displays real-time weather information for specified locations.
+    🌍 Current Weather — Get up-to-the-minute weather data for any city worldwide.
-    Weather Forecast: Provides short-term weather predictions for chosen areas.
+    📅 Customizable Locations — Save and revisit weather information for multiple locations with ease.
-    Location Management: Users can save favorite locations for quick access.
+    📊 Detailed Metrics — View essential metrics such as temperature, humidity or timestamp.
-    Data Storage: Stores weather data locally for easy retrieval.
+    🕒 Real-Time Data — Weather data is refreshed on every request, ensuring accuracy.

-Getting Started
+🚀 Quick Start Guide
 Prerequisites

-    Node.js: Ensure you have Node.js installed (https://nodejs.org/)
+    Node.js: Ensure Node.js is installed on your machine.
-    API Key: Sign up for an API key from a weather provider (e.g., OpenWeatherMap) to access weather data.
+    Weather API Key: The project uses OpenWeatherMap’s API (no setup required as the key is already configured in api.service.ts).

 Installation